kartik-212004/Social-media/README.md

 ## ✨ Overview

-**SocialConnect** is a next-generation social media application that offers an engaging and interactive experience.
+**socialmedia** is a next-generation social media application that offers an engaging and interactive experience.
 Users can create profiles, share multimedia posts, connect with others, and explore dynamic content with real-time updates.

 ## 🔥 Features at a Glance